Home

 FAQs

-A: The new 2024 California child support law requires the CA family court to consider a number of additional factors regarding employment history and earnings potential, among other things, to determine the monthly amount a parent will be required to pay in child support.
+The new 2024 California child support law (Senate Bill 343, effective September 1, 2024) requires the CA family court to consider a number of additional factors regarding employment history and earnings potential, among other things, to determine the monthly amount a parent will be required to pay in child support.

 In rare cases, a child support order may be set to zero if it is found that both parents contribute equally to the child’s well-being and earn the same income.

-A: California family court calculates child support payments using a complex formula that factors in a number of case-specific details, from parents’ income to local job markets and many other variables.
+California family court calculates child support payments using a complex formula that factors in a number of case-specific details, from parents’ income to local job markets and many other variables.
+This formula is codified at Family Code Section 4055 and was last substantially revised by SB 343 in 2024.
 The most effective way to determine a fair and affordable child support payment is to consult with a California family lawyer.

 Asking a California Family Law Attorney